Atom058/AtmelRC/README.md

 The program will initially not aim to reduce power consumption.
 The assumption is that the other RC equipment will consume significantly more power, making the contribution from the ATTiny insignificant in comparison.

+The firmware features a calibration mode to ensure that the full output is made available.

 # Installation/How to use
 This will be a brief guide of how to configure everything to work!